roxiness/v3.routify.dev/src/routes/docs/pages/1.guide/3.advanced/multiple-routers/index.md

 <Example path="../example.multiple-trees" focus="index.svelte" title="Nested nodes with different node trees" />

 #### Shared Tree
-We can also use the existing route tree, by setting `rootNode` to any node on the current node tree.
+We can also use the existing route tree, by setting `rootNode` to any node from the current node tree.

 <Example path="../example.shared-tree" focus="index.svelte" title="Create a new node example" />